Whatcom Community College

 Sometimes, under certain circumstances, classes taken in high school can give you college credit.
 These options are collectively called “dual credit”.

-- Completing an AP class does not give you college credit, but the AP exam can.
-Exams are awarded college credit according to these state guidelines: AP scores and WCC equivalencies
+- Completing an AP class does not give you college credit, but the AP exam might.
+Exams are awarded college credit at WCC according to these state guidelines: AP scores and WCC equivalencies

-- High school classes classified as “College in the High School”, after you’ve registered appropriately and paid the tuition for them, will go on a college transcript.
+- High school classes classified as “College in the High School” will go on a college transcript if you are properly enrolled.

 - Some schools offer “CTE Dual Credit” for some CTE courses completed at the high school.
 If you’ve taken these courses, you may be surprised to find that you already have credit at WCC!